 The course is accredited by JBM as meeting the requirements for further learning for a chartered engineer (CEng) for candidates who already have an accredited CEng (partial) BEng(Hons) or an accredited IEng (full) BEng/BSc(Hons) undergraduate first degree.

 This flexible course is accredited by the professional body JBM as meeting the requirements for becoming a chartered engineer (CEng), and is suitable for candidates who already have an accredited undergraduate engineering degree.

-You will engage in a collection of advanced civil engineering subjects linked to cutting-edge research, including building dynamics, rock mechanisms and seismic design, and develop the skills demanded in structural design offices around the world.
+You will engage in a collection of advanced civil engineering subjects linked to cutting-edge research, including dynamics of structures, rock mechanisms and seismic design, and develop the skills demanded in structural design offices around the world.